 How Does Reckless Driving Cause Accidents?

 Reckless driving can increase the risk of an accident and cause more serious injuries during an accident.
 As a driver, it can lead to more serious penalties after an accident, including higher fines or loss of your license.
-If you suffer injuries at the hands of a reckless driver, however, the other driver’s behavior may have a significant impact on your case.
+If you suffer injuries at the hands of a reckless driving accident, however, the other driver’s behavior may have a significant impact on your case.
 Consider:

 - Reckless driving helps determine fault in the accident.
-If you know the other driver engaged in reckless driving behavior, it may increase the responsibility that driver bears for the accident.
+If you know the other driver engaged in reckless driving behavior, it may increase the responsibility that the driver bears for the accident.
 However, if you contributed to the accident through reckless behavior of your own, including speeding or ignoring traffic signs, you may still share liability for the accident, which can reduce the compensation you receive.

-- Reckless driving on the part of the other driver does not change the compensation you receive.
-The insurance company will typically base the compensation you receive for an accident off of the extent of your injuries, any damage to your vehicle and personal possessions, and the coverage offered by the driver’s insurance policy.
+- Reckless driving on the part of the at-fault driver does not change the compensation you receive.
+The insurance company will typically base the compensation you receive for an accident on the extent of your injuries, any damage to your vehicle and personal possessions, and the coverage offered by the driver’s insurance policy.
 The driver’s behavior at the time of the accident does not change the compensation you have the right to seek, nor will it change the way the insurance company interacts with you.

 Speak with an Auto Accident Attorney

-If you suffered injuries in a serious accident due to another driver’s reckless behavior, you may need a car accident attorney.
+If you suffered injuries in a serious accident involving another driver’s reckless behavior, you may need a car accident attorney.
 Contact a car crash lawyer as soon as possible after your accident.
 The sooner you contact Boohoff Law, the sooner they can start working on your behalf, from collecting evidence to negotiating for the compensation you deserve for your injuries.